Seattle-Computing-Resourcing/scr-learning/contact.md

     if (data.success) {
       event.target.reset();

-      Swal.fire({
-        title: "Thank you!",
-        text: "Your message has been sent.",
+      alert("Success!
+Your message has been sent.");
-        icon: "success"
-      });
     } else {
       console.log("Error", data);

-      Swal.fire({
-        title: "Error!",
-        text: "Something went wrong.
-If this issue persists, email us at seattlecomputingresourcing@gmail.com",
+      alert("Something went wrong.
+If this issue persists, email us at seattlecomputingresourcing@gmail.com");
-        icon: "error"
-      });
     }
   };
 </script>